 Multifamily HUD Published Memorandum on New Procedures for PRAC Properties

 On March 12, 2020, HUD’s Office of Multifamily Housing released a memorandum (click here to view) regarding budget-based rent increases for PRAC Properties.
-In July of 2019, increases in budget based rents at PRAC properties were temporarily suspended, with the exception of approving increases for core operating costs.
-Once the FY 2020 Appropriations bill was enacted, this suspension was lifted and the Multifamily office created a new system to review Capital Needs Assessments and requests for budget-based rent increases.
+In July 2019, increased budget-based rents at PRAC properties were temporarily suspended, except for approving increases for core operating costs.
+Once the FY 2020 Appropriations bill was enacted, this suspension was lifted.
+The Multifamily office created a new system to review Capital Needs Assessments and requests for budget-based rent increases.

 In this memorandum, HUD also provides owners of 202 PRACs with guidance on converting their properties to Multifamily Section 8 through the RAD program.